aledc7/AppStoreConnect/README.md

 # App Store Connect

-## How to Upload yout App Mobile to the Apple Store
+## How to Upload yout App Mobile to the Apple Store throught App Store Connect

 Need to have: